davidbstein/dotfiles/logs/mac_studio_2025.md

    * `cshs -s $(which fish)`
  * divvy
     * download from website, not app store.
 Seach gmail for "License for Mizage Order" to find licence.
     * to migrate - go to an old computer and visit divvy://export - then visit the resulting URL on the new machine.
+Or visit the link in the email thread.
     * start at login, cycle between screens, global shortcut ^(opt)N.
  * `yes Yes | mackup restore`
     * if `~/.mackup.cfg` doesn't have an `[applications to ignore]` entry from iterm, break simlink to mackup in iTerm settings `rm Library/Preferences/com.googlecode.iterm2.plist`,